Skip to content

 extract_best_suptop

-extract_best_suptop(suptops, ignore_coords, weights, get_list=False)
+extract_best_suptop(suptops, use_rmsd=True, weights=None, get_list=False)

 Assumes that any merging possible already took place.
 We now have a set of solutions and have to select the best ones.